Vinodh-Machireddy/ml/KubeFlow.md

 Automation – no manual steps
 Reproducibility – same pipeline, same result

+### 1. Component (@dsl.component)
+A component is one single step in your pipeline.
+Each component is like one small independent worker that does one job.
+**Key points:**
+Each component runs inside its own Docker container Components are isolated — one component's failure doesn't corrupt another You mention input/output types clearly so KFP knows how to pass data between steps base_image tells which Docker image to use packages_to_install installs dependencies at runtime

+### 2. Pipeline (@dsl.pipeline)
+A pipeline connects multiple components together in a defined order.

+### 3. Compilation
+After writing the pipeline in Python, you compile it into a YAML file.
+This YAML is what Kubernetes actually understands and executes.

+### 4. KFP Client (Submitting the Pipeline)

 **MLE → writes @dsl.component (logic, what runs inside pod)** What MLE owns: